javouhey/airquality/README.rst

   * `OAUTH_TOKEN`
   * `OAUTH_TOKEN_SECRET`

 * This project is deployed using docker.
-See project `airquality-docker <http://https://github.com/javouhey/airquality-docker/>`_ for detals.
+See project `airquality-docker <https://github.com/javouhey/airquality-docker/>`_ for detals.

 Project todos
 =============

+* Add support for postgreSQL.
 * Change code in `setup.py` back to original checking for git projects.

 Authors